nmyers20/pdsnd_github/README.md

 Bikeshare Date Project

 ### Description
 The bikeshare project provides bikeshare data for 3 ciities based on user input.
+The user can choose from Chicago, New York, or Wasington.

 ### Files used
 chicago.csv, new_york_city.csv, washington.csv